 9. Respect private property

 More than a few times, we’ve rolled into camp at night.
 One morning on New Zealand’s Te Araroa, we awoke to cows using our tent as a scratching post and the farmer’s barn a stone’s throw away.
 Thank goodness Kiwis are the most hospitable people around.
+If possible, ask before you camp on private property.

 10. Leave it like you were never there